ThePhD/future_cxx/papers/source/C - typeof.md

 > The `sizeof` operator yields the size (in bytes) of its operand, which may be an expression or the parenthesized name of a type. **The size is determined from the type of the operand.**
 > — [N2573, Programming Languages C - Working Draft, §6.5.3.4 The `sizeof` and `_Alignof` operators, Semantics](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2573.pdf)

 Any implementation that can process `sizeof("foo")` is already doing `sizeof(typeof("foo"))` internally.
 This feature is the most "existing practice"-iest feature to be proposed to the C Standard, possibly in the entire history of the C standard.
 The feature was also mentioned in an "extension round up" paper that went over the state of C Extensions in 2007[^N1229].
+Typeof was also considered an important extension[^N1267].